TummanapallyAnuraag/Scheduling_WMC/README.md

 # Function Descriptions

-* main.m
+* main_code.m
 ```
 This is the mail file to run our simulation.
-Just use octave-cli and type "main" in the command line, or run it with Octave GUI
+Just use octave-cli and type "main_code" in the command line, or run it with Octave GUI
 ```

 * getRandMS.m